kieranhirsh/holbertonschool-printf/README.md

-this is our repo for the "C - printf" project
+This is our repo for the "C - printf" project\
 By: Kieran and Krisha